Germany turning people back at the airport: What you need to know | DW | 18.03.2020

 Wait times not affected

-Despite the increase in the workload for border controllers, waiting times have not been significantly impacted.
+Despite the increase in workload for border controllers, waiting times have not been significantly impacted.

 "It’s not a big problem because the pandemic has extremely reduced air traffic," Ahmari said.
 "That means we have enough capacity to manage the additional work because we don’t have as many travelers as usual."